 We can assure you that this is a very complete, fun and tasty experience that you will not forget.
 The class can be as hands-on as you want it to be or feel comfortable with and you will also get the printed recipes to try and replicate these dishes at home.

-Today, you can either meet the Portuguese Chef at the Ribeira Market or in their private home.
+Today, you can either meet the Portuguese Chef at a famed produce market or in their private home.
 The choice is yours.
 Should you meet the Chef at the market, you’ll receive a private tour along with a history of Portuguese food culture.
 Once your ingredients are purchased for your three iconic dishes, you’ll go back to their home to whip up legendary Portuguese cuisine such as “Bulhão Pato,” steamed Portuguese clams in a garlic, white wine and fresh coriander broth; “Brás,” a fried bread sausage with shoestring potatoes and scrambled eggs; or even “Peixinhos da Horta,” deep fried green bean tempura.
 These are just a few of the flavors that you might not only savor over lunch, but learn how to prepare under the trusted guidance of the chef in his personal kitchen.
 This is a fantastic experience not to missed by anyone who adores phenomenal cuisine!